barankaraaslan/cloud-shell/README.md

 # cloud-shell
+cloud-shell is my development enviroment for working with cloud providers

-An image with cloud provider tools installed and authenticated with my credentials
+It includes cloud provider cli's I use pre-installed and authenticated with my credentials.

+It is pushed into a private dockerhub repository.

+Its main purpose to make my development os-agnostic, (as long as docker is installed on the computer I work on)